 Everywhere you turn, from the morning commute, dinner with family, or date night with the significant other, there’s someone on their phone.
 According to the Pew Research Center, over 5 billion people are mobile, with more than half having smartphones.
 On average, people spend more than three hours a day on their phones and check them 58 times a day.
 It only makes sense for direct-to-consumer (D2C) brands to capitalize on this and utilize mobile marketing tactics and strategies.
 Let’s explore the question: what is mobile marketing?

 So, What is Mobile Marketing?

 In layman’s terms, mobile marketing occurs when a brand promotes itself and its products on mobile devices (e.g., smartphones and tablets) and optimizes its website, emails, and app to be mobile-friendly.
-Brands can use a variety of methods and channels to reach target audiences, including SMS messages, push notifications, QR codes, emails, and in-app ads.
+Brands can use a variety of methods and channels to reach target audiences, including SMS message, push notification, QR code, email, and in-app advertising.

 Mobile marketing also helps brands better tailor their target audience’s experience.
 Smartphones’ analysis and data-collection technology arms brands with the data and tools to create more personalized marketing campaigns, which has led to more spending on mobile marketing.
 On Facebook alone, 92% of all ad revenue comes from mobile advertising.

 Marketing on mobile is impactful because it reaches people who typically only use their smartphones to access the internet.
 It’s estimated that by 2025, 72.6% of all internet users will only use their smartphones to surf the web.
 The percentage of online content consumed via mobile devices will continually increase over time.

 Laying the Foundation for Mobile Marketing